0x3F3F/0x3F3F.github.io/_posts/2020-01-02-2019_Portfolio-Review.md

 <img style="border: 0;" src="/img/2020/20200102_G1.png" />
 <img style="border: 0;" src="/img/2020/20200102_G2.png" />

-During the course of the year, holdings in the `Growth Portfolio` were increased significantly, but performance was poor **losing 5%**.
+During the course of the year, holdings in the `Growth Portfolio` were increased significantly but performance was poor, **losing 5%**.

 Holdings of longer dated [US Treasuries]({% post_url 2018-12-05-Liquidity %}) were moved into the portfolio as had made decent gains and I wanted to account for them in my portfolio.
 Shorted